guilhermecaixeta/Generic.Repository.EFCore/README.md

 * MergeOption, says how you will merge each lambda attribute. -- Example: x => email.Contains(x.email) || nome.Contains(x.name);
 * NameProperty, name property on entity which refers column in database;

  ### Step 3
  Now you need add your repository on your Controller....
  P.S.: This is a sample, if you want you can add repository on your Service layer and add your Service in your Controller, this is a simple sample.

 ```
     [ApiController]
     [Route("api/[controller]")]
     public class CustomerController : ControllerBase
     {
-      ///....code...
+        /*....code...*/
-      ///Filter example
+        /*Filter example*/
         [HttpGet("filter")]
         public async Task<ActionResult<List<Customer>>> GetAllFilterAsync([FromQuery]CustomerFilter filter)
         {